The other night I made Caramelized Scallops with Chimichurri.

 I was discussing Chimichurri one day on the Addicted to BBQ forum and a guy posted his recipe for Island Chimichurri for seafood.

-I made it one night exactly as written and fell in love with it.
+One night I made his recipe word for word and fell in love with it.

-That was the last time I made it exactly as written but not because it isn’t fabulous.
+But that was the last time I made it exactly as written, but not because it isn’t fabulous.

 You should know by now that I don’t follow directions very well.